 ■ Increasing the number of ports where individuals eligible for the 24-hour visa-free direct transit may be exempted from immigration inspection procedures

-Starting from November 5, 2025, five additional ports — Guangzhou Pazhou Ferry Terminal, Hengqin Port, Hong Kong-Zhuhai-Macao Bridge Port, Zhongshan Port, and West Kowloon Station Port of the Guangzhou-Shenzhen-Hong Kong Express Rail Link — are now entry ports for the 240-hour visa-free transit policy.
-The number of applicable entry ports for the 240-hour visa-free transit policy has been increased from 60 to 65.
+Starting from November 5, 2025, five additional ports—Guangzhou Pazhou Ferry Terminal, Hengqin Port, Hong Kong-Zhuhai-Macao Bridge Port, Zhongshan Port, and West Kowloon Station of the Guangzhou-Shenzhen-Hong Kong Express Rail Link—serve as entry points for the 240-hour visa-free transit policy, increasing the total number of such ports from 60 to 65.

 For foreign nationals covered by China's mutual visa exemption agreements or unilateral visa-free policies, the relevant provisions shall prevail.